LansingAreaRUsersGroup/lansingarearusersgroup.github.io/index.md

 ------

 ### Past Meetups
+- July 10, 2017 A discussion lead by Chris Umphlett ([LinkedIn](https://www.linkedin.com/in/chris-umphlett-2a905669)), a Senior Operations Business Process Analyst at [Jackson National Life](https://www.jackson.com), on how departments adjust for non-weekend adjacent holidays and the different strategies they employ to staff moving holidays and non-moving holidays. ([Notes on holiday staffing and other topics](https://lansingarearusersgroup.github.io/pastMeetups/jul2017))
 - June 12, 2017 A presentation by [Burtch Works](http://www.burtchworks.com) -- an executive recruiting firm specializing in analytics and data science positions -- was presented followed by a Q&A session with Naomi Keller ([LinkedIn](https://www.linkedin.com/in/naomikeller/)). ([Notes on Q&A about the Data Science Job Market](https://lansingarearusersgroup.github.io/pastMeetups/jun2017))
 - May 2017 ([Notes on text mining](https://lansingarearusersgroup.github.io/pastMeetups/may2017))
 - April 2017 ([Notes](https://lansingarearusersgroup.github.io/pastMeetups/apr2017))